hc6pe/adifupload/README.md

 chmod +x adifupload.sh

-Install the required packages (curl and inotify-tools):
+Install the required packages (trustedqsl,curl and inotify-tools):

 #for debian and ubuntu: